anonbuilderpm/asset_ownership_proof/README.md

 - Calculates the total balance across all verifiably owned addresses
 - Produces a provable claim about the total assets controlled by the signer

-## Key Use Case

-The primary purpose of this tool is to allow users to prove they control a certain total amount of tokens across multiple addresses without revealing exactly which addresses those are.
-This is valuable for:

-- Proving eligibility for airdrops or token claims
-- Demonstrating financial requirements without exposing wealth details
-- Verifying token holdings for governance voting power
-- Creating zero-knowledge proofs about asset ownership

-## Prerequisites

-- Rust and Cargo installed
-- Input files in the correct format

 ## Running the Verifier